arxyzan/vanilla-transformer/README.md

 ## Vanilla Transformer (PyTorch)
 My PyTorch implementation of the original Transformer model from the paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762) inspired by all the codes and blogs I've read on this topic.
 There's nothing really special going on here except the fact that I tried to make it as barebone as possible.
-There is also a training code prepared for a simple EN/DE translator written in pure PyTorch using Torchtext library.
+There is also a training code prepared for a simple German -> English translator written in pure PyTorch using Torchtext library.

 ### My Inspirations
 - [The Illustrated Transformer by Jay Alammar](https://jalammar.github.io/illustrated-transformer/)